rachlllg/rachlllg.github.io/docs/_projects/2023-Fine_Tune_LLM_for_Grammatical_Classification.markdown

 <!-- BACKGROUND -->
 <div class='mb-5' id='background'>
   <h3 class='mb-3'><u>BACKGROUND</u></h3>
   <p>This is one part of the final project for the Natural Language Processing class in my Masters in Data Science program.
-The original project involved three team members including myself, for the showcase here, I have only presented the work I have done, unless noted otherwise.</p>
+The original project involved three team members including myself, for the showcase here, I have only presented the work I have done, unless noted otherwise.
+The original project, including the code and the paper can be found <a href='https://github.com/UC-Berkeley-I-School/Improving-ASR-Output-Using-a-Transformer-based-Grammatical-Error-Correction-Approach'>here</a>.</p>
   <p>In the overall final project, the fine-tuned Grammatical Acceptability Classifier (GAC) model is used in the downstream task to score the input sentences.
 This project page only focuses on the GAC model, a separate project page is dedicated to the remainder of the overall final project.</p>
   <p>The pre-trained RoBERTa model and the tokenizer are sourced from HuggingFace 🤗, but the fine tuning was done manually in Google Colab, with Python as the programming language.
 Due to the volume of weights in the RoBERTa model, a T4 GPU (that came with the free version of Google Colab) was used during fine-tuning.
 Notable Python packages used:
     <ul>